JaredTMurray/plotlydiploy/README.md

 ![](https://github.com/JaredTMurray/plotlydiploy/blob/main/Bar.png)

 ### Deliverable 2: Create a Bubble Chart
 View the JavaScript file [chart.js](https://github.com/JaredTMurray/plotlydiploy/blob/main/chart.js).
-I create the bubble chart.
-Variable bubbleTrace was used to plot the data with the layout.  and stored in var bubble = document.getElementById("bubble").
+I created the bubble chart, Variable bubbleTrace which was used to plot the data with the layout,  and then stored in var bubble = document.getElementById("bubble").
 To create a variable that holds the samples array, I used
       var bubbleArray = [].
-To create a variable that filters the samples for the object with the desired sample number, I used var resultBubbleArray = metadata.filter(sampleObj => sampleObj.id == sample) and finally, to holds the first sample in the array. var resultBubble = resultBubbleArray[0], To create the trace for the bubble chart, I used the variable  var bubbleTrace = { x:[sample_values], y: [otu_ids],
+To create a variable that filters the samples for the object with the desired sample number, I used var resultBubbleArray = metadata.filter(sampleObj => sampleObj.id == sample) and finally then it held the first sample in the array. var resultBubble = resultBubbleArray[0], To create the trace for the bubble chart, I used the variable  var bubbleTrace = { x:[sample_values], y: [otu_ids],
       text: ['940<br>id: 40', '941<br>size: 60', '943<br>size: 380', '944<br>size: 100'], mode: 'markers',  marker: { size: [40, 60,  380, 100], sizemode: 'area'}};
     var bubbleData = [bubbleTrace];